 The Rowan University Master of Arts in Special Education is intended for new and continuing teachers who want to pursue advanced knowledge of students with disabilities.
 The purpose of the program is to provide advanced studies focusing on educational, psychological and sociological needs of the children and youth with disabilities.
 The M.A. in Special Education also aims to produce instructional leaders who are well versed in special education topics including collaborative teaching, administration, and assessment.

-The M.A. in Special Education offers three tracks:
+The M.A. in Special Education offers four tracks:

 The Graduate Endorsement track is designed to qualify students, who don’t currently possess it, for special education endorsement while simultaneously earning their Master’s degree.